eureka99/PPYrrnseq/README.md

-# ParisRNA
+# RNAseq
-functional genes of Paris polyphylla var. yunnanensis
+differentially expression genes of PPY (tissues and growth stage)